shreyasminocha/shreyasminocha.me/content/about.md

 ## Silly trivia about me

-- I was born just a few months after the `9/11` tragedy.
+- I was born just a few months after `9/11`.
 - I love parenthetical clauses (but I'm afraid I overuse them).
 - I prefer dark themes over light ones, but I'm not one to [bikeshed](https://en.wiktionary.org/wiki/bikeshedding).
 I've been a long-time user of material themes (like [this one for VS&nbsp;Code](https://material-theme.site)) for editors and terminals.